 Here train_data_features is now simply the set of features we want for the bag of words.
 After converting to an numpy array, it is simply a list of lists corresponding to counts of each word in each abstract.

 Now that we have these features, we can construct a random forest classifier and feed in the training data:

 Predicting on a test set and voila, we are done:

-Unsurprisingly AIDS is easier to pick out whilst there's larger confusion between the abstracts for papers for whooping and chronic coughs.
+Unsurprisingly, AIDS is easier to segment, while there's larger confusion between the abstracts for papers for whooping and chronic coughs.

 A simple representation such as the bag of words already shows great promise in document classification problems, reaching 90% accuracy for the AIDS class in our example.
-Having said that, this kind of analysis is very simple, quick and neat baseline on which to build our document classifier.
+Having said that, this kind of analysis is a very simple, quick, and neat baseline on which to build our document classifier.

-We can (and should!) extend this further with more complicated features to improve both precision and recall, whilst also taking into account complications with smoothing depending on corpus size.
+We can (and should) extend this further with more complicated features to improve both precision and recall, and importantly taking into account complications with smoothing depending on corpus size.